Day 2 – Shaping the future of purpose-led business

 Soulla Kyriacou, COO, A blueprint for better business

-- Overcoming contradicting agendas of stakeholders and getting tangible results
+- Overcoming contradicting agendas of various stakeholders

 Julia Barrett, Chief sustainability officer, Willmott Dixon